EU Chat Control: If Privacy Is Outlawed, only Outlaws Have Privacy

 At the same time, context is lost when a model sees only pixels, not relationships: pool photos, bath-time pictures to grandparents, dermatology images for a paediatric consult, screenshots from parenting forums.
 The artificial intelligence cannot understand who the people in these images are or who you are sending them to.
 If flagged, you cannot provide context or an explanation; you are simply presumed guilty until proven innocent.

-The Exemption Question: Professional Secrecy Or Unequal Treatment?
+The Exemption Question: Professional Secrecy or Unequal Treatment?

 Another key point in the debate is the question of exemptions.
 Even after accepting the premise of pre-emptive scanning and the challenges of AI accuracy, who gets exempted from this surveillance?
 The proposal currently includes exemptions for certain professions and roles, citing professional secrecy as justification.
 Ministers, commissioners, generals and party leaders may be excluded from scanning, but not doctors or journalists.
 The rationale is that some communications require confidentiality for the public good, but the argumentation is inconsistent.
 A public official, like a politician, is employed by the public, so why hide their communications from public oversight?